Before you make a formal complaint

 If you are dissatisfied with the response to stage one, let us know.
 The head of the relevant section will investigate further and should send their response within 15 working days

-Still not satisfied with the way we have handled your complaint?
+Still not satisfied after the way the council has handled your complaint?

-You can refer your complaint to the Local Government and Social Care Ombudsman, and Housing Ombudsman.
+You can refer your complaint to the Local Government and Social Care or Housing Ombudsman.
+These are independent bodies who will investigate individual complaints in a fair and an impartial way.

 Telephone: 0300 061 0614